 III.
 Is Bitcoin-Based Tax Evasion a Real Problem?

 Given the small volume of the current Bitcoin market, it is hard to imagine that the tax evasion associated with it is of any real significance.
 Most commentators, however, expect the markets of Bitcoin and other cryptocurrencies to grow over the next few years.
 Since its inception, Bitcoin gradually gained popularity and earned the confidence of users.
 It is now an accepted form of payment in many real businesses, and there are several projects aimed at making the use of Bitcoin convenient enough so as to enable point-of-sale payments.
-Bitcoin has also been recognized as a legal form of tender in Germany and as "currency" for certain regulatory purposes in the United States.
+Bitcoin has also been recognized as a form of private money in Germany and as "currency" for certain regulatory purposes in the United States.
 This trajectory should cause policymakers to take a serious look at the Bitcoin tax-evasion potential.

 This is particularly true given that some evidence suggests that Bitcoin may already be used for tax-evasion purposes.
 One study found that many owners of Bitcoin wallets use them as "savings accounts."
 Such wallets are used only to receive but never to send Bitcoins.
 Earnings in such wallets, unless voluntarily reported, are beyond the reach of taxing authorities.
 In addition, researchers have discovered that many Bitcoin users employ "fork and merge" patterns.
 Large amounts of Bitcoins are split into multiple small accounts, apparently owned by the same user, or large amounts are bought in small batches using multiple wallets.
 Tax-evaders and money launderers regularly use these tactics to attempt to hide the sources, as well as the destination, of funds.
 Moreover, some taxpayers have openly acknowledged that they have considered using Bitcoins to avoid tax-reporting requirements.